m5c/EthereumGuide/ethereum-guide.md

     }
 ```

-In the context of a java Dapp the default location for your solidity file is:
+Default relative location of smart contract source file in a Java-Dapp:

 ```bash
     .